 Nigeria’s subsidiary laws stipulate certain requirements for LLCs to operate.
 For example, you need at least two shareholders and two directors of any nationality.
 Minimum share capital is $1, but it will take about $13,000 to go through the entire Nigeria subsidiary setup process.
 It usually takes about six weeks for a company to incorporate if they follow all of the country’s subsidiary laws every step of the way.

-Benefits of Setting up a Subsidiary
+Benefits of Setting Up a Nigeria Subsidiary

 Although learning how to set up a Nigeria subsidiary is a tedious process, it does come with some benefits.
 The biggest is that you can start working in the country legally.
 Incorporating as an LLC is an even better option because it will give you the benefit of limited liability.
 Your parent company won’t face any costly litigation or other problems related to the subsidiary.
 Plus, your subsidiary can operate independently of the parent company with its own company culture that meets Nigeria’s overall culture.